 Which cases: All CPS maltreatment reports assigned for an assessment that involve a family caregiver.
 This does not apply to reports involving childcare facilities or residential facilities such as group homes or DHHS facilities.
-This tool shall be used to determine if immediate danger of harm is present in a non-licensed living arrangement the non-custodial parent's home or licensed family foster homes.
+This tool shall be used when a Child Protective Service report has been made on a non-licensed living arrangement, the non-custodial parent's home, or licensed family foster homes.
+The caregiver is the adult (typically one or both parents) living in the household who is responsible for childcare.
+In situations where an adult relative is entrusted with the care of the child and is the alleged perpetrator, the Safety Assessment is conducted in the home where the child resides.
+If the allegation involves only one parent, guardian, or custodian, a separate Safety Assessment is not required for the other parent, guardian or custodian's household.
+If the allegation involves two households, a separate Safety Assessment shall be conducted on both households.
+An example would be allegations of inappropriate discipline with both parents living in separate households listed as perpetrators.
 Who completes: Social worker assigned to complete the assessment.
 In reciprocal county investigations, the home county shall conduct the safety assessment and provide the assessment to the investigating county.
-If a child is found in one county and resides in another, the county where the child is found conducts the safety assessment and forwards the assessment to the county of residence.

-When: The safety assessment shall be completed and documented at the time of the initial home visit, and prior to allowing the child to remain in the household; prior to the case decision; prior to the removal of a child from the home; prior to the return home in cases where the caregiver temporarily places the child outside the home as a part of the safety response; at any point a new report is received; and at any other point that safety issues are revealed.
+If a child is found in one county and resides in another, the county where the child is found conducts the Safety Assessment and forwards the Safety Assessment to the county of residence.
+When: The Safety Assessment shall be completed and documented: at the time of the first face-to-face contact with the family; prior to allowing the child to remain in the household; prior to the removal of a child from the home; prior to the return home in cases where the caregiver temporarily places the child outside the home as a part of the safety response; at any point a new report is received; at any other point that safety issues are revealed.
 (This may mean completing more than one Safety Assessment if needed).
+However, if the initial safety assessment reveals that the home is safe and no changes occur, one safety assessment is sufficient for the whole CPS assessment phase; In the event a child is placed with a relative as a component of the Safety Response, the short form of the Kinship Care Assessment needs to be completed to determine the child's safety.
+A Safety Assessment would not be required on the relative home in this situation; The Safety Assessment should be completed on the home where the child resides.
+In situations where the parents/caretakers are not living together the Safety Assessment need only be completed for the home where the alleged maltreatment occurred.
+Whenever there is a CPS investigative/family assessment case decision recommending closure (findings of "unsubstantiated," "services recommended," or "services not recommended"), there must be a Safety Assessment documenting a finding of "Safe".
 Decision: The safety assessment is used to guide decision making in the removal and return of children to families.
 It also guides decision making on factors that, if not addressed, threaten immediate harm to children.
 A safety plan (Section 2, Safety Response) is required for all children assessed unsafe on any safety factor.

-Appropriatecompletion: The safety assessment has four sections: safety assessment, safety response, safety decision, and signatures.
-Each section is preceded by instructions for appropriate completion.
-The list of safety factors are behaviors
+AppropriateThe Safety Assessment has four sections: Safety Assessment, Safety Response, Safety decision, andcompletion:Signatures.